H\"older curves with exotic tangent spaces: H older parameterizations of carpets

 Hence, the functions $f_m$ converge uniformly to a continuous map $f:[0,1]\to \sq$.
-Furthermore, because the dendrites $T_m\subset K^\eta$ are nested and $f_m:[0,1]\to T_m$ are surjective, we have that the uniform limit $f$ is a continuous parametrization of $K^\eta$, as desired. \end{proof}
+Furthermore, because the dendrites $T_m\subset K^\eta$ are nested and $f_m:[0,1]\to T_m$ are surjective, we have that the uniform limit $f$ is a continuous parameterization of $K^\eta$, as desired. \end{proof}

 \begin{lemma} For each $m\in\N$ and every pair of distinct intervals $I,J\in\mathscr{E}_m\cup\mathscr{N}_m$, we have that $\mathcal{H}^{\alpha_n}(f(I)\cap f(J))=0$. \end{lemma}

 Before proving the lemma we recall the well-known definition of porosity.
 Given a metric space $X$, we say that a set $Y\subset X$ is \emph{porous} in $X$ if there exists $c>1$ such that for any $r<\diam{X}$ and any $x\in X$, there exists $y \in B(x,r)$ such that $B(y,c^{-1}r) \subset B(x,r)\setminus Y$.